osu-eesc/cms-docs/user-guide/docs/primary-roles.md

     - Learn the capabilities of available custom features to use to improve engagement

 - Serve as main point of contact for team or group members
-    - Provide a point of contact between faculty and staff who use the website, the program area leader, regional director, and DCE team, to identify and prioritize needs, determine task assignments, and work together to achieve timely solutions
+    - Provide a point of contact between faculty and staff who use the website, the program area leader, regional director, and Navigator team, to identify and prioritize needs, determine task assignments, and work together to achieve timely solutions
-    - Consolidate feedback from audiences, volunteers, and/or faculty and staff who use the website on needed capabilities and improvements, and pass these to the program area leader, regional director, and DCE team
+    - Consolidate feedback from audiences, volunteers, and/or faculty and staff who use the website on needed capabilities and improvements, and pass these to the program area leader, regional director, and Navigator team
     - Refer team or group members to the support and training guides for technical questions or concerns
     - Add or remove member names in the Drupal content management system group or designate a member manager as point of contact
     - Discuss standard practices with local programs group members (if applicable) and with team members related to content tagging and descriptions